Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

                 a4:bf:01:65:68:54    4        dynamic                   1/1/48
                 ```

-        1. Set the `BMC_MAC` environment variable with the BMC MAC Address:
+    6.  **Skip if adding ncn-m001 and its BMC is connected to the site network** Set the `BMC_MAC` environment variable with the BMC MAC Address:
         ```bash
-            export BMC_MAC=a4:bf:01:65:68:54
+        ncn-m# export BMC_MAC=a4:bf:01:65:68:54
         ```

+    7.  **Skip if adding ncn-m001 and its BMC is connected to the site network** Determine the current IP Address of the NCN BMC:

+        1. Query HSM EthernetInterfaces with the BMC MAC address to determine its current IP Address:
+            ```bash
+            ncn-m# cray hsm inventory ethernetInterfaces list --mac-address $BMC_MAC --format json
+            ```

+            Example output:
+            ```
+            [
+                {
+                    "ID": "a4bf01656854",
+                    "Description": "",
+                    "MACAddress": "a4:bf:01:65:68:54",
+                    "LastUpdate": "2022-03-18T20:18:56.860271Z",
+                    "ComponentID": "",
+                    "Type": "",
+                    "IPAddresses": [
+                        {
+                            "IPAddress": "10.254.1.20"
+                        }
+                    ]
+                }
+            ]
+            ```

+            **Troubleshooting**
+            If the MAC addresses of the BMC is not present in HSM, then check for the following items:
+            1. Verify the BMC is powered up and has an active connection to the network.
+            2. Verify the BMC is set to DHCP instead of an static IP address.

+        2. Set the `BMC_IP` environment variable based on the output the pervious step:
+            ```bash
+            ncn-m# export BMC_IP=10.254.1.28
+            ```

+        3. Ping the BMC to see if it is reachable:
+            ```bash
+            ncn-m# ping $BMC_IP
+            ```

+            **Troubleshooting**
+            If the BMC is not reachable by the IP address present in HSM, then check for the following items:
+            1. Check the KEA logs for duplicate IP errors related to the BMC:
+                ```bash
+                ncn-m001# kubectl -n services get pod  -l app.kubernetes.io/name=cray-dhcp-kea NAME                             READY   STATUS    RESTARTS   AGE
+                cray-dhcp-kea-59947cf664-n69df   3/3     Running   0          8d
+                ```

+                Search the KEA logs to find references to the BMC MAC address:
+                ```bash
+                ncn-m001# kubectl -n services logs cray-dhcp-kea-59947cf664-n69df cray-dhcp-kea | grep $BMC_MAC
+                ```

+                The following message means that is enable to update HSM:
+                ```
+                we tried adding an a dupe ip for an new interface {'ID': 'a4bf01656337', 'Description': '', 'MACAddress': 'a4:bf:01:65:63:37', 'IPAddress': '10.254.1.21', 'LastUpdate': '2022-03-22T20:49:56.698001Z', 'ComponentID': '', 'Type': ''} {'ID': 'b8599fd99da8', 'Description': '', 'MACAddress': 'b8:59:9f:d9:9d:a8', 'IPAddress': '10.254.1.28', 'LastUpdate': '2022-03-22T20:49:56.664621Z', 'ComponentID': '', 'Type': ''}
+                ```

+                Inspect the two ethernet interfaces to see if they have a component ID associated with them.
+                ```bash
+                ncn-m# cray hsm ethernetInterfaces describe a4bf01656337
+                ncn-m# cray hsm ethernetInterfaces describe b8599fd99da8
+                ```

+                If both MAC addresses do not have an component id associated with them, then remove them:
+                ```bash
+                ncn-m# cray hsm ethernetInterfaces delete a4bf01656337
+                ncn-m# cray hsm ethernetInterfaces delete b8599fd99da8
+                ```

+                Then wait for KEA to repopulate HSM EthernetInterfaces with the current IP address of the BMC, and by trying this step again to determine the BMC IP address.

+    9.  **If adding ncn-m001 and its BMC is connected to the site network** set the `BMC_IP` environment variable to current IP address or hostname of the BMC:
+        ```bash
+        ncn-m# export BMC_IP=10.0.0.10
+        ```

-    6. Collect NCN MAC Addresses for the following interfaces if they are present.
+    11. Collect NCN MAC Addresses for the following interfaces if they are present.
 Depending on the hardware present not all of the following interfaces will be present.
 The collected MAC addresses will be later used in this procedure with the add_management_ncn.py script.

         Depending on the hardware present in the NCN not all of these interfaces may not present.
         -   NCNs will have either 1 or 2 management PCIe NIC cards (2 or 4 PCIe NIC ports).